NeuroTechX/bci-workshop/INSTRUCTIONS.md

 pip install git+https://github.com/peplin/pygatt pylsl bitstring pexpect
 ```

+If you do not have pip installed on your machine, you can do so via the Anaconda prompt.
+Here are the instructions

+  1. Search on your machine for Open Anaconda prompt and open it
+  2. Put in the following command: `conda install pip`

+If you don't have git installed on your machine, you can download it [here](https://git-scm.com/downloads)

 **Fixing connection bug in `pygatt`!**: The latest version of `pygatt` can throw an error on Windows and macOS when trying to connect to a device (see [here](https://github.com/peplin/pygatt/issues/118)).
 To avoid it, we need to add a simple line of code to the file `bgapi.py`.
 First, find the folder where that file is by running the following in a terminal:

 ```